 And to forever pursue the cultivation of oneself.

 How long does it take until becoming ready to spar against actual opponents?

 Beginner classes run for 8 to 10 classes.
-After learning the basic Kendo movements, you can join the Beginner Level II class where you will be training for more advanced striking techniques.
+After learning the basic Kendo movements, you can join the Intermediate class where you will be training for more advanced striking techniques.
 Then, whenever you feel comfortable, you may decide to purchase the protective gear so you can join the sparring sessions.
 The actual length depends on each individual.
-Generally, it takes 3 months or more until you become ready to engage in the actual sparring.
+Generally, it takes 4 months or more until you become ready to engage in the actual sparring.